 The only potatoes I have access to are the ones at the supermarket.
 Any tips?

-Go for a floury variety as opposed to a waxy variety, and try to get an unbrushed sort if you can.
+Go for a floury or all rounder variety as opposed to a waxy variety, and try to get an unbrushed sort if you can.
 The white potatoes at the supermarket are generally Nadine (unless marked otherwise) which are an all rounder.
 The potatoes with red skin are Desireee.
 I have found my experience with roasting potatoes that both of these varieties scuff up well after being boiled, meaning they have a crispy crunchy surface after roasting.

 Should I cut the potatoes into chip form before boiling them, or boil them whole?